monzee/vanilla/README.md

 permission from the user during runtime and not during installation.

 There are two ways to ask permissions: the sloppy way and the proper way.
-Both involve getting a reference to `AndroidPermit.Helper`, a headless fragment that stores all permission sets being requested by an activity or fragment and dispatches the appropriate callback depending on the user response.
+Both involve getting a reference to a helper object that stores all permission sets that may be requested by an activity or fragment and dispatches the appropriate callback depending on the user response.

 ```java
 // You should never instantiate the helper fragment directly.
 Always use the